magento/devdocs/guides/v1.0/frontend-dev-guide/templates/template-sample.md

 <img src="{{ site.baseurl }}common/images/inherit_mini1.png" alt="An image of a mini shopping cart where products are listed under the Go to checkout button">

 Let's change this and display the product list before the Go to Checkout button.
-The template responsible for displaying the minishopping cart is `app/code/Magento/Checkout/view/frontend/templates/cart/minicart.phtml`.
+The template responsible for displaying the mini-shopping cart is `app/code/Magento/Checkout/view/frontend/templates/cart/minicart.phtml`.
 Here is the part of the code we will work with:

 <img src="{{site.baseurl}}common/images/templ_overview_code1.png" alt="code">